2.6.6 Registrar-initiated change of assessment

 Making a child support agreement during a Registrar-initiated change of assessment

 Parties can make a child support agreement while the Registrar is considering making a Registrar-initiated change of assessment decision.
-The Registrar will decide whether the agreement can be accepted, in the same way a child support agreement is made while considering a change of assessment (2.6.5) application from either party (CSA Act section 98U(1)).
+The Registrar will decide whether the agreement can be accepted, in the same way a child support agreement is made while considering a change of assessment (2.6.5) application from either party (section 98U(1)).

 Matters too complex

-The Registrar may refuse to make a change to the assessment if it is determined that a parent's financial circumstances, or the issues associated with the case, are too complex to be decided (CSA Act section 98R).
+The Registrar may refuse to make a change to the assessment if it is determined that a parent's financial circumstances, or the issues associated with the case, are too complex to be decided (section 98R).

 Registrar must give written notice of the decision

-The Registrar must give the parties written reasons for the decision to change an assessment, including the reasons for establishing that special circumstances existed in the case (CSA Act section 98S(4)).
+The Registrar must give the parties written reasons for the decision to change an assessment, including the reasons for establishing that special circumstances existed in the case (section 98S(4)).
 The Registrar will also document the reasons for the type and duration of the decision in the notice of decision.

-If the Registrar fails to give written reasons to either party, the validity of the decision is not affected (CSA Act section 98S(5)).
+If the Registrar fails to give written reasons to either party, the validity of the decision is not affected (section 98S(5)).

-If the Registrar refuses to make a change to the assessment (2.6.3), the payer and payee must be provided with written reasons for that decision and information about the payer and payee's right to object to the Registrar's decision, and to apply for an AAT first review if they are aggrieved by the Registrar's decision on the objection (CSA Act section 98RA).
+If the Registrar refuses to make a change to the assessment (2.6.3), the payer and payee must be provided with written reasons for that decision and information about the payer and payee's right to object to the Registrar's decision, and to apply for an AAT first review if they are aggrieved by the Registrar's decision on the objection (section 98RA).